paufr/itunes_search_app/task2.md

 ### 5) Update shop users
 Finally, as a last update, it updates the shop adding the new invitation and user to its invitations and users collection.
 As an improvement, apart from managing the exceptions, it will only update the users if the invitation is new (the user was not added to the shop).
-Additionally, the shop will only be saved when a user or invitation is added.
+Additionally, the shop will only be saved if a user or invitation was added.

     function updateShopUsers(req, res, next) {